 As specified in [SP800-63C], the successful validation of a federated assertion is required to begin an authenticated session at the RP.
 The assertion contains a combination of attributes about the subscriber as well as attributes about the authentication event that the assertion represents.

-As an assertion is a short-lived message from the IdP to the RP, the assertion itself SHOULD contain only the minimum attributes required for its processing.
-To preserve privacy and minimize the information sent with each request, the assertion SHOULD NOT contain non-required or stable attributes from the PIV identity account, such as email address or display name.
-Additional attributes SHOULD be available to the RP through a standard identity API.
+As an assertion is a short-lived message from the IdP to the RP, the assertion itself SHOULD only contain the minimum attributes required for its processing.
+To preserve privacy and minimize the information sent with each request, the assertion SHOULD NOT contain non-required or stable attributes from the PIV identity account (e.g., email address, display name).
+Additional attributes SHOULD be made available to the RP through a standard identity API.

-At minimum, the assertion in PIV federation SHALL contain the following attributes of the authentication event:
+At a minimum, the assertion in PIV federation SHALL contain the following attributes of the authentication event:

 For FAL3 assertions in PIV federation, the assertion SHALL contain either: